danlove99/SFBU/README.md

 </br>
 ## About
-Simple File BackUp(SFBU) is... well the name is pretty self explanitory, It compresses a directory of your choosing to a directory of you choosing or a default location.
-There's no special features or anything fancy it's just a basic package for a basic usage.
+Simple File BackUp(SFBU) is... well the name is pretty self explanitory, It compresses a directory of your choosing to a directory of you're choosing or a default location.
+There's no special features or anything fancy, it's just a basic package for basic usage.

 ## Usage
 `SBFU /directory/to/compress [OPTIONAL]/directory/to/store/example.tar.gz` </br>